xbmc/xbmc/docs/README.macOS.md

 make -C tools/depends/target/cmakebuildsys BUILD_DIR=$HOME/kodi-build GEN=Xcode
 ```

-To explicitly select the windowing/input system to use do the following (default is to use SDL if not provided)
+To explicitly select the windowing/input system to use do the following (default is to use native if not provided)
 ```
-make -C tools/depends/target/cmakebuildsys BUILD_DIR=$HOME/kodi-build GEN=Xcode APP_WINDOW_SYSTEM=native
+make -C tools/depends/target/cmakebuildsys BUILD_DIR=$HOME/kodi-build GEN=Xcode APP_WINDOW_SYSTEM=sdl
 ```

 **TIP:** BUILD_DIR can be omitted, and project will be created in $HOME/kodi/build